 The eligibility process includes an application, professional medical verification and an interview and orientation by staff for new and existing customers.
 A functional assessment may also be required.
 Eligibility may be granted for a period of up to four years.
 This in-person interview and orientation process allows MetroAccess staff to answer the questions MetroAccess customers may have, including questions about transportation options in the community and how the service works.

 - Step 1: Application with professional verification

-- Step 2: In-person interview and orientation by staff
+- Step 2: In-person eligibility review by staff

 - Step 4: Those not eligible for MetroAccess service

 Presumptive Eligibility does not apply in cases where more documentation is requested or when the applicant does not complete the eligibility process.
-Applicants appealing an eligibility decision are granted presumptive eligibility when communication of that eligibility decision is not received within 30 days from the completion of the appeal hearing.
+Applicants appealing an eligibility decision are granted presumptive eligibility when a written appeal determination is not received within 30 days from the completion of the appeal hearing.